ethyca/fides/docs/fides/docs/cli/ls.md

       -h/--help
     </div>
     <div class="content">
-      Prints a synopsis of this command with a list of options.
+      Prints a synopsis of this command.
     </div>
   </div>
 </div>